ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-2-2.md

-Chapter: Recognizing the Connection between Learning and Perseverance
+Recognizing the Connection between Learning and Perseverance
 =====================================================================

 In this chapter, we will explore the profound connection between learning and perseverance in the context of the book "The Power of Patience: How Lifelong Learning Fosters Perseverance."
 We will delve into the ways in which learning and perseverance intertwine, how one fuels the other, and the importance of recognizing and nurturing this connection.